FriendsOfSymfony/FOSMessageBundle/Resources/doc/index.rst

 Register routing
 ----------------

-You will probably want to include the builtin routes.
+You will probably want to include the built-in routes.

 In YAML::